 Dual-zone automatic climate controls are nothing new for this segment, but Audi made an effort to provide ventilation while reducing draftiness when the vehicle is being heated or cooled rapidly.
 Hence, the Q7 has an abundance of generously sized vents, including a diffused air vent at the base of the windshield in the front, as well as vents in both the door pillar and the rear of the center console for second-row occupants.
 Four-zone climate control is optional, featuring two zones in front and two zones for the second-row passengers, included with the warm weather package.

-Interior cubby storage space is merely adequate.
-The glove box is tiny, but features a handy air duct that draws in air from the climate control system to help prevent melting lip balm or lipstick on hot days.
+Cubby storage space is barely adequate.
+The glove box is tiny, but features a handy air duct that draws in air from the climate control system to help prevent melting lip balm on hot days.
 Additional storage is found under the armrest and in pockets in the doors.
 The Q7 is available with up to six 12-volt power points, including one in the tailgate, as well as 10 cup holders, including molded bottle holders in each door.

 Cargo space is on par with other luxury SUVs with three rows of seats.
 There isn't much space behind the third row, so hauling anything but groceries will likely require that at least one half of the 50/50 split third-row seat be folded away.
 But, thanks to the sliding second-row seats and flat-folding seat stowing, the Q7 makes the most of its 72.5 cubic feet of available space.
 Those in need of more cargo space must consider midi-vans or packing lighter.

 Loading cargo into the Q7 is facilitated by a wraparound tailgate that reveals a very wide opening.
-Particularly clever is the load assist feature of the optional air suspension that lowers the rear of the vehicle approximately three inches at the touch of a button in the cargo area, handy when loading dogs as well as groceries.
+Particularly clever is the load assist feature of the optional air suspension that lowers the rear of the vehicle approximately three inches at the touch of a button in the cargo area, handy when loading dogs, groceries or heavy cargo.
 Numerous tie-down hooks and floor tracks are designed to fit accessory cargo securing devices available at Audi dealerships.

-The S Line Prestige model uses a higher-boost-pressure version for 333 hp and 325 lb-ft of torque, again down slightly from last year's V8.
-But with fewer revs needed and more gears, acceleration doesn't suffer and economy is better: It scores the same 16/22 EPA rating as the 272-hp version but if you use the extra 60 hp in a heavier car, you will use more gas.
+The Q7 3.0T S line Prestige model uses a higher-boost-pressure version for 333 hp and 325 lb-ft of torque.
+The 0-60 mph sprint drops to 6.9 seconds, while EPA fuel economy rating remains the same.
+But if you use the extra 53 hp in a heavier car, you will use more gas